Electronic monitoring

 • Latitude and longitude.

-More about night setting.
+More about night setting

-To detect use of hook shielding devices
+Check hook shielding devices

 Camera position

-Minimum footage review
+Recommended footage review

-What to record in the review of each set
+What to record for each set

 • Instances when hook shielding devices are missing from branchlines.

-More about hook shiedling devices.
+More about hook shielding devices

-To detect use of underwater bait setter
+Check underwater bait setter

 Camera position

-Minimum footage review
+Recommended footage review

 Samples throughout the set.

-What to record in footage review per set
+What to record for each set

-More about underwater bait setters.
+More about underwater bait setters

 Artificial intelligence/machine learning